ultimate271/notes/sanderson/elantris/elantris02.07.sanderson.md

 I have to keep moving, Raoden repeated to himself.
 Keep working.
 Don’t let the pain take control.

+## The man introduces himself as Mareshe, and says he is a jeweler.
 “I’m a jeweler,” the man explained.
 “Mareshe is my name.”

 “A jeweler,” Raoden said with dissatisfaction, his arms folded as he regarded